 After you have identified what you’re looking for, you may want to start looking for an advisor with a CFEd.
 You may start by asking your friends and family for referrals.
 However, if they don’t have any suggestions you can start browsing online for CFEds in your area.
 Once you find a few candidates, you can verify their credentials and background at BrokerCheck.

 Remember, selecting the right financial advisor is just as important as selecting the right medical professional.
 Since your financial security is a large part of your well-being you need to ensure your financial advisor is a good match for your financial needs.

 When looking for an advisor, you want to know that they’re qualified and trustworthy.
 The title of CFEd shows you that the advisor has years of experience working in the industry and can help their clients understand complex financial topics.
 Their certification indicates that they have taken the time to sharpen their financial skills and completed an intense exam to prove their financial knowledge and ability to teach others.

-- If the world of finance still puzzles you, consider consulting a CFEd or another financial advisor.
+- If you want to learn more about finances, consider consulting a CFEd or another financial advisor.
 Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Even if you’re familiar with the terms involved, investing can be complicated for beginners.
-SmartAssets investing guide and Investing for Beginners can help newcomers navigate the financial markets.
+SmartAssets investing guide for beginners can help newcomers navigate the financial markets.